keys icon

 You’ll want to discuss your retirement and mortgage options with a specialist adviser who will help you reach a decision on the type of mortgage for you based on your individual circumstances, but to help inform your decision, here’s a quick overview of what each option could involve.

-Despite the restrictions it’s still perfectly possible to secure a mortgage as an older borrower, but if this doesn’t seem appropriate – if you’re planning to retire and won’t have the available income to cover the repayments, for example – other options may be more suitable.
+Ultimately the final decision to lend will always be at the lender’s discretion and will be based on your own circumstances.
+If you’re unlikely to meet the criteria – if you’re planning to retire and won’t have the available income to cover the repayments, for example – other options may be more suitable.

-Equity release (otherwise known as a lifetime mortgage) is a form of later life lending that allows you to release some of the equity built up in your home as a tax-free lump sum (or if you opt for a drawdown plan either smaller amounts as and when you need them or regular payments).
 Interest is charged on the amount released, but unlike with a traditional mortgage, there aren’t any repayments to make during your lifetime – unless you choose to make them – which could make this form of borrowing particularly suitable for those who will have a limited income in retirement.
+Read more on interest-only lifetime mortgages.

 Your equity release provider will decide how much to lend you based on several factors, including your age, the value of your property, and even your medical history.
 In some cases, certain medical conditions can mean they’re able to lend you more than with a standard plan, and it’s worth bearing in mind that the older you are when you apply, the greater the proportion of your home’s value you can borrow.
 Read our guide to find out more about how equity release works.

-Find out more about how retirement interest only mortgages work or speak with our preferred mortgage broker Mortgage Advice Bureau and find out if you could be eligible for a RIO mortgage.
+Speak with our preferred mortgage broker Mortgage Advice Bureau and find out if you could be eligible for a RIO mortgage.

 Should I speak to a mortgage broker?